rabiaedayilmaz/PokeType/README.md

 # PokeType

 Have you ever wondered about what if you were a pokemon?
 Well, I did.
 However, to decide is even harder if you have so many options, like which type of element you are!
+Well, machine learning got your back, so no need to worry.

 The goal of this project is to predict the pokemon type for a given image.
 Therefore, each user will be able to load an image, such as her/his selfie etc., click on the predict button, and then discover your type.